'Motorsport's Most Affordable Sports-Racing Car Championship'

 The gearbox and its ratios must be standard for the engine with a maximum of six forward speeds; there must also be a system of reverse which will drive the car and driver a distance of three metres and pass one of the wheels over a block 40mm square.

-All cars use an Yokohama A048R control tyre.
+All cars use an Yokohama A048R control tyre, with an Avon wet weather option.

-There are 14 rounds in the 2017 season across seven 'double-header' race weekends, of which the best 12 count for the championship.
+There are typically 14 rounds per season, spread across seven 'double-header' race weekends, of which the best 12 count for the championship.